 Honjin Hiranoya takes my breath away the moment I step into the wide-open expanse of the fresh smelling tatami reception area.
 This is no ordinary ryokan (traditional Japanese hotel) but a luxury destination in its own right.
 The only problem being the competitor for the travellers’ attention are the wonderful things to do in Takayama itself.

-Takayama’s old district is filled with Meiji-era inns, kura houses (treasuries built of mud bricks and resistant to fires) and the old court house, the Takayama Jinya a historic government house built in the 17th century, the only remaining office of its kind in Japan and worth visiting.
+On this trip, I discover that winter in Japan offers so much more than skiing.
+Takayama’s old district is filled with Meiji-era inns, kura houses (treasuries built of mud bricks and resistant to fires) and the old courthouse, the Takayama Jinya a historic government house built in the 17th century, the only remaining office of its kind in Japan and worth visiting.

 Things to do in Takayama